pavlovdo/pyvmsnap/README.md

 Description
 ===========
-VMware ESXi VMs snapshots peridically creating and removing for planning updates
+Automatization of VMware ESXi VMs snapshots peridically creating and removing for planning updates

 Requirements